devanshbatham/devanshbatham.github.io/_posts/2021-09-11-weaponizing-favicon-ico.md

 Long Story Short
 ================

 I have been using favicon.ico hashes for finding new assets/IP addresses and technologies owned by a company from a long time now.
-Recently I realized an increase in trend of this fairly small and simple trick on twitter, below are some screenshots :
+Recently I realized an increase in trend of this fairly small and simple trick on twitter, below are some screenshots:

 ![](https://miro.medium.com/max/1050/1*HRkCruuYe_RprRROlvTRoQ.png)